podnesTaF/js-bomb-quest-client/README.md

 - typescript
 - promises
 3) each module has 10 - 12 different questions with several type of introduction the problem
-- just question and answer
+- Multiple answers one correct
+- Multiple answers several correct
 - drag and drop (event loop, etc)
-- code and multiple quest
-- write the result one by one (event loop)
+- reorder elements in correct order
-- etc.
+- own answer
-4) Hints after wrong question, explaining right one; and little hint clicking on the i icon in the right top corner
+4) Hints after wrong question, explaining right one; and little hint clicking on the "?" icon in the right top corner
-5) congradulation component after finish test with analyze of answers and correct one, if guy didn't answer more than 50% of quest, make him redo, if it isn't the case, go on the main page with modules, unlock next module.
+5) congratulation component after finish test with analyze of answers and correct one, if guy didn't answer more than 50% of quest, make him redo, if it isn't the case, go on the main page with modules, unlock next module.
-6) After levels finished bomb explode with a message: "It's crime to know js so good".
+6) ### User Auth:
+- Authorized user can be an author of a module;
+- User can see history and statistic of results on his profile page;

 side notes: